sanketbisne/Git-for-Cloud-engineers/README.md

 ## Below are the Steps for getting started with git and pushing those changes in remote repo.

-`To sets the author name and email address respectively to be used with your commits.`
+`To set the author name and email address respectively to be used with your commits.`

 git config --global user.name <username>